8 min read

 It also enables space-travel crews to accomplish more while they are on the moon’s surface.
 More scientific work that moon surface mobility can support includes field geology, collection of samples, and initiation of experiments.

 Yet the original 1960s Moon Rover buggy that was produced by GM and Boeing also had important properties and components.
 The major features of these lunar rover vehicles (LRVs) included the following:

 • Motor.
 The original Moon Rover buggy had four brushed DC motors with approximately 0.25 hp.
 The usual speed of the LRV was 12.88 kph.
 However, the astronaut Eugene Cernan pushed an electric vehicle to reach 17.70 kph as a member of the Apollo 17 mission.

-During the Apollo 15 and 16 missions, the buggies were restricted to travelling 16.09 kilometres in one direction for safety reasons.
-The total first drive of Apollo 15 equalled just 27.76 kilometres.
-Yet during Apollo 17, the LRV travelled a distance of 35.89 kilometres, including a one-way distance of 20.12 kilometres.
+During the Apollo 15 and 16 missions, the buggies were restricted to traveling 16.09 kilometers in one direction for safety reasons.
+The total first drive of Apollo 15 equaled just 27.76 kilometers.
+Yet during Apollo 17, the LRV traveled a distance of 35.89 kilometers, including a one-way distance of 20.12 kilometers.

 The new lunar buggies display huge jumps in technological advancements since the Apollo 17 mission.
 GM experts have revealed that these updated lunar rovers are designed and built to travel farther than their predecessors.
 They must be equipped to support the initial excursions to the moon’s south pole.

 These latest LRV models also required additional structural improvements and updated technology.
 This is because it is quite dark at the moon’s south pole.
 As a result, temperatures are significantly colder, and the terrain is much more rugged than the conditions encountered by the Apollo mission.